 Therefore, I urge you to evaluate your current situation with OKRs.
 Whether you are starting off or are already using them in spreadsheets, and see if people would actually use it.

-As I said, spreadsheets are great for getting started and kind of practising OKRs on your own.
+As I said, spreadsheets are great for getting started and kind of practicing OKRs on your own.
 In case you are looking to do that, we have a free OKR Google spreadsheet and Google docs template for you.

 In case, you are serious about implementing OKRs with your team, I would recommend to use a tool that takes away the pain of clunky spreadsheets and implement an automated OKR software, so you could start making real progress towards your team or company goals.
 Test it out for free here.